ludihan/jflex-cup-compiler-frontend/README.md

-# How to execute the build script:
+# How to use the build script :

-## Linux / BSD / macOS / Unix:
-Use any shell.

-## Windows:
-Use bash (included with git for windows).

-# How to use it:
-Execute the script by providing an argument:
+Run the script with a posix shell (like bash) providing an argument:
 ```sh
 sh build.sh <argument>
 ```